lhchandler4/data-structures-and-algorithms-java/challenges/assets/README/LinkedList_README.md

 2. search will return a boolean based on whether your linked list includes the value that was inputted

 3. print does not take in any values but returns the values of all the nodes in a linked list

+4. append inserts a value to the end of the linked list

+5. insert before will insert a given value before another given value if it is in the linked list

+6. insert after will insert a given value after another given value if it is in the linked list

 ## Solution
 ![](../img/LinkedList.jpeg)